Movie Roles: The Ones That Got Away

 Al Pacino as Han Solo

-Talking of Mr Pacino, it’s only recently come to light that amazingly he was offered the iconic role of Han Solo in Star Wars first before it went to Harrison Ford.
+Talking of Mr Pacino, it’s only recently come to light that amazingly he was offered the iconic role of Han Solo in Star Wars before it went to Harrison Ford.
 It was 1975 when he made the fateful decision, Pacino was hot property at the time after his stellar turn in The Godfather.
 Apparently Al didn’t understand the script of the sci-fi classic.
-How different a film it would have been with Al at the controls of the Millennium Falcon shouting his way through space.
+Early on in the casting process the likes of Chevy Chase, Christopher Walken and Bill Murray were also considered for the role.
+If Pacino had stepped up to the plate how different a film it would have been with him at the controls of the Millennium Falcon shouting his way through space.
 Actually that sounds pretty good to us.

 La La Land with Emma Watson and Miles Teller